 The road at first drops and there is a very scenic pastoral area near Nowendoc before it climbs and then presents an extended series of rises and falls and sweepers - a wonderful bit of riding.

 You will come to a lookout and well worth a rest break here before you commence a long and at times very steep descent to the Manning Valley floor.
 This particular section of road if climbing up it on a motorcycle is exceptionally good.

-After this you leave the creek but are never too far away for another section of rises and falls and slightly tigher curves before the road opens up again for the run into Gloucester.
-A selection of eateries in Gloucester, I tried the Perenti cafe suggested by Australian Road Rider editor however on both of my visits I waited in vain to be seated while the waitresses literally turned their noses up and ignored me, so not very biker friendly.
+After this you leave the creek but are never too far away for another section of rises and falls and slightly tighter curves before the road opens up again for the run into Gloucester.
+A selection of eateries in Gloucester, I tried the Perenti cafe suggested by Australian Road Rider editor however on both of my visits I waited in vain to be seated while the waitresses literally turned their noses up and ignored me, but YMMV.
 A few doors down I found a cafe with friendly service and excellent food at reasonable prices.
 The bonus was a large collection of motorcycle mags for diners to read.

 The roads into or out of Thunderbolts way are fantastic also.
 To the north you have the Oxley Highway, the Waterfall way and Nymbodia.
-South you can enjoy the Bucketts way east to the coast, Bulahdelah old highway, and via Dungog to Clarence town and then beyond that Putty or Bucketty rds.
-I have posted/will post articles about all these roads.
+South you can enjoy the Bucketts way east to the coast, Bulahdelah old highway, and via Dungog to Singleton or Clarence town and then beyond that Putty or Bucketty rds.